nats-io/nats.deno/jetstream.md

   - `term()` - specifies that you failed to process the server and instructs the server to not send it againn (to any consumer).

-If you implement a standard nats subscription to process your JetStream messages, you can use `toJsMsg()` to convert a message.
+If you implement a standard NATS subscription to process your JetStream messages, you can use `toJsMsg()` to convert a message.
 Note that subscriptions processing stream data can contain nats Msgs that are not convertible to `JsMsg`.